30 Emergency Position Indicating Radiobeacons (EPIRBs) on Ships

 1.1 Regulations concerning the carriage of emergency position indicating radiobeacons (EPIRBs) have been in effect since October 25, 1989.
-The carriage requirements for the Class I (float-free) and Class II (Survival craft) EPIRB are contained in the Ship Station Radio Regulations.
+The carriage requirements for the Class I (float-free) and Class II (Survival craft) EPIRB are contained in the Ship Station (Radio) Regulations.
 In addition to the carriage requirements, there are technical requirements that every EPIRB must meet and important testing and inspection requirements.
 EPIRBs may be either the 406 MHz COSPAS-SARSAT.
+These requirements are provided by the Ship Station (Radio) Technical Regulations.

 2.1 A ship that is not a tug shall be equipped with an EPIRB